“Self-regulating” nanoparticles can burn cancer without harming healthy cells

 “This could potentially be a game changer in the way we treat people who have cancer.
 If we can keep cancer treatment set at a temperature level high enough to kill the cancer, while low enough to stop harming healthy tissue, it will prevent some of the serious side effects of vital treatment,” said Professor Ravi Silva, Head of the Advanced Technology Institute at the University of Surrey.

 In magnetic-induced hyperthermia a magnetically active chemical into a tumor.
-The magnetism is converted to heat which essentially burns out the tumor but can also effect other parts of the body.
+The magnetism is converted to heat which essentially burns out the tumor but can also affect other parts of the body.
 This system controls the temperature automatically, reducing the need for external temperature management.

 0